1Password to rule them all, and in the darkness bind them.

 In regards to value, both password managers provide it in different ways.

-They may not offer as much as Dashlane and it may not feel as sleek, but the family plan will only cost $1 per person, provided you manage to find 4 other people to share the account with you.
+However, 1Password brings incredible overall value in terms of pricing, experience, and robustness, especially with their family plan.
+It may not feel as quite sleek, but the family plan will only cost $1 per person, provided you manage to find 4 other people to share the account with you.

-In short, they both provide value – it just depends on what you’re looking for.
+In short, they both provide value – but 1Password definitely takes the cake.

 A software is only as good as its UI, because if no one knows how to use the program, it’s as good as useless, regardless of how awesome it actually is.

-If I had to pick one, I’d say Dashlane gets the point.
+If I had to pick one, I’d say 1Password gets the point.

 Being the oldest in the game does have some benefits, and 1Password sure took advantage of their experience.